 2022 recipient: Christopher Burn

-A professor at Carleton University for his leadership in long-term permafrost investigations in the Canadian Arctic, as well as mentorship of young scientists and community partnerships with northern communities and organizations.
+Awarded to Dr. Christopher Burn, a professor at Carleton University, for his leadership in long-term permafrost investigations in the Canadian Arctic, as well as mentorship of young scientists and community partnerships with northern communities and organizations.

 Lawrence J. Burpee Medal